Papers submitted for publication must conform to the following guidelines:

 • Author name and Affiliations

 The full name of each author, affiliation of each author at the time research was completed and addressed to each author including full postal address, telephone, and email addresses.

 The abstract should stand alone, means that no citation in the abstract.
 The abstract should concisely inform the reader of the manuscript’s purpose, its methods, its findings, and its value.
 The abstract should be relatively nontechnical, yet clear enough for an informed reader to understand the manuscript’s contribution.
 The manuscript’s title, but neither the author’s name nor other identification designations, should appear on the abstract page.
-An abstract, of no more than 200 words, should be presented in English, Arabic and Bahasa Indonesia.
-If you not fluently in bahasa, editor will help you in welcomely.
-For that please notify editor when you submit your article.
+An abstract, of no more than 200 words, should be presented in English and Arabic.

 Keywords are an important part of abstract writing.
 Authors should select a maximum of 5 keywords that are specific and reflect what is essential about the articles.
 Keywords and the article classification should be provided after the abstract.

 • Main Article

 Manuscript submitted to this journal should have the main heading as follows:

 Authors may use some flexible term for the subheading following the above main heading.
 Authors are encouraged to use manuscript’s template that is found at the end of this guideline.